gtri/scrimmage/docs/source/overview/xml-tags.rst

   simulation.
 In some cases a user will want the scenario to begin deterministically and then proceed randomly.
 This can be achieved by setting a seed but adding an attribute ``reseed_time`` for the time in the simulation when the seed should be set to something random.
+Additionally, if you want the reseed to be deterministic you can set it with the ``reseed`` tag.

 - ``end_condition`` : Specifies the conditions for ending the simulation.
 The possible end conditions are ``time``, ``one_team``, and ``none``.
 If ``time``